TV Porto (Porto dos Gaúchos): History

 The station received a round of applause on August 1, 2022, for its eleventh anniversary, for its service to the city.

 On June 3, 2024, TV Porto premiered a new set and Porto Notícias became the local edition of Balanço Geral, in line with other Record relayers.
 The local edition added the Roleta da Sorte competition.

+In January 2026, the TV station will switch from analog to digital.